 Wildlife Rehabilitation

-At Boulderwood Sanctuary, our licensed wildlife rehabilitation program focuses on the rescue, care, and release of injured and orphaned small mammals, specializing in squirrel rehabilitation.
+Wildlife rehabilitation associated with Boulderwood is conducted by a state-licensed home wildlife rehabilitator and focuses on the care and release of injured and orphaned small mammals, with a specialization in squirrel rehabilitation.

 Who We Care For